History of Honduras in Timeline

 Honduras

-Honduras is a Central American nation bordered by Guatemala, El Salvador, Nicaragua, the Pacific Ocean (Gulf of Fonseca), and the Caribbean Sea (Gulf of Honduras).
-Its capital and largest city is Tegucigalpa.
-It is officially known as the Republic of Honduras.
+Honduras, officially the Republic of Honduras, is a Central American country bordered by Guatemala, El Salvador, and Nicaragua.
+It has coastlines on both the Pacific Ocean (Gulf of Fonseca) and the Caribbean Sea (Gulf of Honduras).
+Tegucigalpa is its capital and largest city.

 In 1903, American troops landed in Honduras.

-In 1904, the writer O. Henry coined the term "banana republic" to describe Honduras, publishing his book, Cabbages and Kings.
+In 1904, the writer O. Henry coined the term "banana republic" to describe Honduras in his book Cabbages and Kings.

 In 1907, American troops landed in Honduras.